-6.3 High-Immunologic Risk Patients
+6.3 High-Immunologic Risk Renal Transplant Patients

 Safety was assessed in 224 patients who received at least one dose of sirolimus with cyclosporine [see Clinical Studies (14.3)].
-Overall, the incidence and nature of adverse events was similar to those seen in previous combination studies with Rapamune.
+Overall, the incidence and nature of adverse reactions was similar to those seen in previous combination studies with Rapamune.
 The incidence of malignancy was 1.3% at 12 months.